-Madeira is a part of Portugal located in the Atlantic Ocean at 32† North Latitude and about 250 miles west of Casablanca, Morocco.
+Madeira, a region of Portugal situated in the Atlantic Ocean at 32 degrees North Latitude, is approximately 250 miles west of Casablanca, Morocco.

-The island is the tip of a gigantic mountain sticking up out of the ocean floor.
-Needless to say the island is mountainous.
-Due to the steepness of the mountain itself the ocean reaches a depth of 2000 metres (6500 feet) a very short distance from the shore.
-The fishing lines can be put out as the boat is leaving the harbour.
+The island represents the peak of a massive mountain rising from the ocean floor, resulting in a rugged, mountainous terrain.
+The steepness of the mountain causes the ocean to reach a depth of 2000 meters (6500 feet) just a short distance from the shore.
+Fishing lines can be cast as the boat departs from the harbor.

 If you want to do beaches, there are wonderful beaches on the next island about 2 hours by ferry boat.
 It makes a great day trip in good weather.